 The act also made numerous changes that continue to affect individual filers.
 The tax rates for most income brackets were lowered, the standard deduction was raised, the personal exemption and healthcare mandates were suspended, and the rules regarding some itemized deductions were changed.

-Although much of the act remains in play, Biden did make some updates to certain tax credits as part of the recently passed American Rescue Plan.
+Although much of the act remains in play, Biden did make some updates to certain tax credits as part of the passed American Rescue Plan.
 The coronavirus relief plan boosted the child tax credit, earned income tax credit, and child and dependent care tax credit.

 What the SECURE Act Means for Your Retirement Savings